diamondIPP/proteus/README.md

 Authors
 -------

-The original Judith software was written by

-*   Garrin McGoldrick
-*   Matevž Červ
-*   Andrej Gorišek

-The Proteus fork has seen contributions from (in alphabetical order):
+Proteus has seen contributions from (in alphabetical order):

 *   Javier Bilbao de Mendizabal
 *   Reina Camacho